 In 1984, Desmond Tutu was awarded the Nobel Peace Prize for his work to peacefully resist apartheid.
 In 1985, he was appointed the ﬁrst black bishop of Johannesburg.
 In 1986, Tutu became the ﬁrst black Archbishop of Cape Town, a position which made him the head of the Anglican Church in South Africa.

 As apartheid came to an end in the mid-1990s, Tutu served his country as the chair of the Truth and Reconciliation Commission.
 He retired as Archbishop in order to devote full time work to this commission and the church gave him the title Archbishop Emeritus.
 In 1998, he stepped down as chair of the commission and founded the Desmond Tutu Peace Trust.
 In 2003, the Truth and Reconciliation Commission issued its ﬁnal report.
-Tutu continues to speak out against oppressive governments and areas where violence overtakes peace throughout the world.
+Tutu continued to speak out against oppressive governments and areas where violence overtakes peace throughout the world.
 He has received numerous awards and honorary doctorates from countries all over the world.
-Tutu serves as a constant reminder of the importance of working for peace and reconciliation.
+After his death in 2021, Tutu’s legacy serves as a constant reminder of the importance of working for peace and reconciliation.

 Forgiving is not forgetting; it’s actually remembering–remembering and not using your right to hit back.
 It’s a second chance for a new beginning.
 And the remembering part is particularly important.
 Especially if you don’t want to repeat what happened.